Neuro-inspired brainstorming: how to design idea generation that unlocks your team’s collective genius

 Differences in executive functions, which underpin skills such as organization, planning, structuring of information, and focus.

-Now let’s consider your brainstorming team members from the perspective of introversion and extraversion.
+Now let’s consider the neurostyles of your brainstorming team members from a second perspective the perspective of introversion and extraversion.
 These are preferences in our attitudes to interacting with others, and describe one of the four dimensions of the Myers-Briggs Type Indicator (MBTI) description of personality.
-In their book (reference at the end), Olaf Isachsen, Ph.D. and Linda V. Berens, Ph.D. share these descriptions:
+In their book (reference at the end), Olaf Isachsen and Linda V. Berens share these descriptions:

 An extraverted person is outwardly focused and energized by interactions with others.
 They talk first, and then think or feel, and they use many words.
 They have scattered energy.

-The consequences of the challenges are similar to those that I listed from Victoria Honeybourne, even though the cause is different.
-An introvert will find it difficult to process information when extroverts are enthusiastically sharing their ideas, and may become frustrated by the consideration of insights in the evidence coming after the talking.
-All these challenges are worsened in situations that an individual finds stressful.
+The consequences of these preferences are similar to those that I listed for neurodivergent contributors.
+An introvert will find it difficult to process information while extroverts are enthusiastically sharing their ideas, and may become frustrated by talking preceding the consideration of evidence-based insights.
+All these challenges are exacerbated in situations that an individual finds stressful.

 How can you leverage the collective genius of your diverse group?

-Some people are comfortable going into a brainstorm and ad-libbing.
-To others, it is the height of discomfort.
-You need to prepare anyway, so prepare in a way that can be shared in advance, so that those who want to can build their familiarity with the material.
+Some people are comfortable going into a brainstorm without preparation and thinking aloud.
+To others, that is the height of discomfort.
+Neither approach is right or wrong, but they are both present.
+You need to prepare anyway, and my first tip is to prepare in a way that you can also share in advance, so that those who want to can build their familiarity with the material.

-Make sure the problem is clearly stated.
-Active language is easier to process than passive.
+Make sure the problem is clearly stated in active language, which is easier to process than passive language.

-Help to make the brainstorm a safe space by share your game rules, such as being creative and supportive, and not evaluating suggestions at this stage.
+Share your “game rules” to help to make the brainstorm a safe space, such as being creative and supportive, and not evaluating suggestions at this stage.

 Share an agenda.
-Explain the method that you’ll follow to let participants share their ideas to the collaboration board.
+Explain the method that you’ll be following to let participants share their ideas.
 Include a link to any online collaboration tool you’ll be using so people can be sure they are familiar with the functionality.

 Use a count-down timer to offer everyone the same amount of time when they are verbally sharing make sure everyone gets an equal chance, and a sub-group doesn’t dominate.

-A brainstorm that gets as far as tip 2 is quite inclusive, but no one said a brainstorm had to be confined to one meeting.
-If you consider a brainstorm as a process, you can create additional inclusive opportunities.
+A brainstorm that gets as far as tip 2 is very neuro-inclusive, but a brainstorm can also continue after the session itself.
+Considering a brainstorm as a process, allows us to create additional neuro-inclusive opportunities.

 Share the list of ideas with participants.

-Give participants a defined amount of time to feedback.
+Give participants a defined amount of time to feedback on this idea list.
 They could build on existing ideas or contribute new ones.
 This gives those who prefer to contemplate before sharing the chance to digest and respond to new ideas from the brainstorm session.

 Declare the idea generation closed and share the next steps.
 It’s time to pass this great list on into a different process to evaluate and select the idea(s) to be acted on.